Become a CASA Volunteer

 Support Our Cause

 A donation to CASA is an investment in Texas’ future.
-Your support helps our program continue to provide quality advocacy to children and youth who have been abused or neglected.
+Your support empowers us to provide quality advocacy for children and youth who have been abused or neglected.

 upcoming events